But does it actually work, or is it no more than an untested "folk remedy"?

 It's really not good enough to make claims for anything without evidence that's been properly tested.

-Not dealing with either of these things appropriately can lead to serious illness and even death.
 Be realistic.
 Do not expect a dose of ACV to cure most of the things you'll see it promoted for!

-So let's take a look at what studies have found apple cider vinegar is a specific benefit for.
+Here's what studies have found apple cider vinegar is a specific benefit for.

 It's been known for some time that the bacteria which cause coccidiosis in chickens have become increasingly resistant to drugs.
 That, together with the public's increasing concern about antibiotics in meat meant the poultry industry have recently invested in searching for alternatives.